TheSoverign/ChatBOT/README.md

 The Healthcare AI Chatbot is a conversational agent designed to assist users with various medical inquiries.
 Utilizing advanced natural language processing (NLP) and integration with PubMed's E-utilities, the bot provides information and general guidance on medical issues, symptoms, and treatments.

+This project is developed by **Taran Dhingra** as part of the requirements for the 5th semester.

 ## Features

 - **Conversational Interface**: Engage in natural conversations about health concerns.